Social Services Elderly Care Packages Explained

 Care package for the elderly through the NHS

-NHS continuing healthcare is a type of care package for the elderly that you may be entitled to if you have a serious disability or illness.
+NHS continuing healthcare is a care package for the elderly which you may be entitled to if you have a serious disability or illness.

 This will cover the full cost of your care and support (within your own home or a care home), including:

 You may qualify for NHS continuing healthcare if you’re classed as having a ‘primary health need’.
-This means that the majority of your care involves managing health needs, rather than any social care or personal care needs.
+This means that you require care greater than what your local council can legally provide, so additional care and support is needed.
+You’ll likely have intense, complex and unpredictable care needs.

 This qualification process involves an initial screening.
-If this goes well then you or your loved one will move on to the next stage - a detailed and full assessment of needs.
+If this goes well, you or your loved one will move on to the next stage - a detailed and full assessment of needs.

-Though this assessment process can be complex, you or a loved one who you care for will have all health and social care needs funded by the NHS if eligible.
+Though this assessment process can be complex, you or your loved one will have all health and social care needs funded by the NHS if eligible.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.